-- 4. Submitting to OPS the following documents via the Teacher Preparation course in Blackboard: - · Criminal background check - Record of Negative tuberculosis screening form. - Automobile insurance form (download this from the OPS website) - Covenant Agreement Test (password given at mandatory Orientation meeting).
+- 4. Submitting to OPS the following documents via the Teacher Prep course in Canvas: - · Criminal background check - Record of Negative tuberculosis screening form. - Automobile insurance form - Covenant Agreement Test (password given at mandatory Orientation meeting).

 NOTE: Teacher candidates bear any costs associated with meeting placement requirements.
 All documents must be current within one year of actual placement in the professional semester.
 In addition to these Longwood requirements, school divisions may have other forms to complete and procedures to follow.
 The latest known information is posted on the OPS website under "one Stop OPS."
-It is the teacher candidate's responsibility to access the information and comply by the deadline.
+It is the teacher candidate's responsibility to access the information and comply by the appropriate deadline.

-Meet remaining program area requirements by the deadline established by the program area, which in most instances is prior to starting the professional semester.
+Meet remaining program area requirements by the deadline established by the program area, which in most instances is prior to starting the professional semester (Seminar Day).
 This includes: